boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/custom.png)

-Now, we can see in the below image, the data is filtered based on the hidden column field instead of the actual column that we bound in the widget.
+Now, we can see in the image below, the data is filtered based on the hidden column field instead of the actual column that we bound in the widget.

 ![filtering](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/hidden-column-filter.png)

-For more details about filtering the widget data, refer to the [Filter Configuration documentation](/working-with-dashboards/configuring-dashboard-filters/)
+For more details about filtering the widget data, refer to the [Cross Filter Configuration documentation](/working-with-dashboards/configuring-cross-filters/).

 #### View Data